RobertHRUBY/Fitness-Fatigue-Models/README.md

-## Fitness-Fatigue model resources
+## Fitness-fatigue model resources

-This repository has been constructed to centralise my fitness-fatigue model tools, resources and experiments developed as part of collaborative research projects or by myself for my PhD thesis in Health Sciences.
-It is hoped that this repository will represent a helpful resource for those interested in the area of fitness-fatigue modelling in the exercise sciences.
-In particular, provide the tools to assist others develop and implement methods and models currently available.
-All of the included files are under development and subject to improvement, so check back from time to time for updates.
-Please report any errors by raising and issue.
+This repository centralises my fitness-fatigue model tools, resources, and experiments that I have developed or that have been developed within collaborative research projects.
+The aim is to provide helpful code resources for those interested in fitness-fatigue modeling in exercise science.
+Particularly tools to assist with the development and implementation of models and methods currently available.
+All included files are updated from time-to-time so check back for updates.

 ### Repository organisation

- - **notes**: Notes, challenges, research papers, other files and documents
+ - [**notes**](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/notes) : general notes, papers, other docs
- - **functions**: Effectively a 'cookbook' for FFMs, included here are bespoke R functions and associated scripts, alongside documentation for each of them.
- - **simulations**: These are simulation study code files, forming the core of my PhD research
+ - [**functions**](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/functions) : a cookbook for FFMs (bespoke R functions, scripts, documentation)
+ - [**simulations**](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/simulations) : study code files from experimental simulations

-The files in **functions** are the backbone of this repository, providing mainly estimation functionality within cross-validation frameworks such as expanding-window.
-Functions are written to be ready for use by researchers and practitioners 'out the box'.
-At some point I may put these functions into a dedicated R package, but we already have an ongoing project in this area [dorem.net](dorem.net).
-I think right now the files offer flexibility in their current form for both researchers and practitioners.
-It is a good idea to review the accompanying documentation (typically a .pdf or .html document of the same name) for each function file.
+The files in [**functions**](https://github.com/bsh2/Fitness-Fatigue-Model/tree/main/functions) form the backbone of this repository, and are mostly estimation functions which include cross-validation methods such as 'expanding window'.
+Functions are written to be ready to use by researchers and practitioners, and include input validation checks and error handling.
+I am also in the process of helping to develop an R package called [dorem](dorem.net) which aims to facilitate dose-response modeling in R, however this is not as complete as the functions individually.

+I recommend that users review the accompanying documentation for each function.

-### Get involved
+### Get involved or raise an issue

 If you would like to contribute a file to this repository, have suggestions, or have found bugs or errors please raise an issue via github on this repository (leave a contact address if you would like) and I will get back to you.

 *Note*: *Code files themselves reflect authorship if it differs from myself.*